linode/manager/COMMANDS.md

 ## yarn

-We use Yarn for this repository (v1.21 and above), with NodeJs v8 and above (tested and working on NodeJs v12).
+We use Yarn for this repository (v1.21 and above), with NodeJs v10 and above.
 For NodeJs we recommend using [`nvm`](https://github.com/nvm-sh/nvm)

 ### yarn.lock